Uganda People's Congress: First government

 The alliance between the UPC and Kabaka Yekka did not last long.
 After four years in power, Milton Obote ordered a military attack on the Kabaka's palace in 1966.
 John Mikloth Magoola Luwuliza-Kirunda came in as organizing secretary in 1966.
-The attack was led by an army officer called Idi Amin.
+The attack was led by then–army officer Idi Amin.
 The Kabaka escaped to London and Obote declared himself President of Uganda.
 This action more than anything else began the decline of the UPC as a popular party in Uganda.
 As his unpopularity grew Obote increasingly turned to his Northern home support rather than trying to strengthen the party in the South.
 The 1969 elections were cancelled and Obote became dictatorial.
-His government was overthrown in 1971 by Idi Amin.
+His government was overthrown in a coup d'état in 1971 by Idi Amin.

 Return to power

 The UPC returned in 1979 after Idi Amin was overthrown.
 Obote as leader of the UPC was closely aligned to the Military Junta that had replaced Idi Amin and rather than strengthen the support of the party in the South of Uganda took up a more military approach.
 The army (traditionally dominated by Northerners) was a brutal machine that carried out numerous atrocities particularly in the South.
-This polarised the North/South divide with the UPC being perceived more as a Northern party than ever before.
+This polarised the north–south divide with the UPC being perceived more as a Northern party than ever before.
 Southerners turned to the Democratic Party and a smaller party called the Uganda Patriotic Movement (UPM) led by a former UPC member, Yoweri Museveni.

 In the elections of 1980, there was overwhelming suspicion that the UPC had rigged the result with the help of the Military Junta.
-This perception was further enhanced when Obote appointed the head of the Military Junta, Paulo Muwanga as his Vice President when the UPC was declared the winner of the elections.
+This perception was further enhanced when Obote appointed the head of the Military Junta, Paulo Muwanga as his vice president when the UPC was declared the winner of the elections.
 A civil war broke out in Uganda when Yoweri Museveni rejected the result and went to the bush to fight the government.

-Yoweri Museveni's eventual success was due to the North/South divide that the UPC had helped foster in Uganda.
+Yoweri Museveni's eventual success was due to the north–south divide that the UPC had helped foster in Uganda.
 Southerners more than ever before realised that they had to take up arms to protect their rights.
 In the past most Southerners had despised military careers.
 When Museveni came to power in 1986, his army was dominated by Southerners particularly from the west.